ItsNesh/operating-systems/README.md

-# This main branch is now an archive only.

-The corrections branch has been fact checked and should be used be used instead.
-A list of problems can be found here: https://github.com/ItsNesh/operating-systems/tree/2583ccfe3f1494675ce938d334931feff78224a1/corrections
+A list of corrections can be found here: https://github.com/ItsNesh/operating-systems/tree/4abda4ebeec0d2b7a03a9b5b1234aae537f8564c/corrections